Peter Berry (basketball): Early life

-Berry was raised in Houston, Texas with his younger brother and sister by parents Joshua and Robin Berry.
+Berry was raised in Houston, Texas with his younger brother and sister by parents Joshua and Robin Berry, and is Jewish.
 When he was nine years old, he and his family were involved in a motor vehicle collision when a distracted driver collided head-on with their vehicle, resulting in the death of his parents, and he and younger brother Aaron becoming paralyzed from the waist down and confined to wheelchairs.
 After the story was published by several news outlets across the United States, singer Justin Bieber launched the "Show Your Hearts" campaign aimed at raising funds for Berry's family.
 After his accident, Berry and his two siblings were taken in by their aunt and uncle, and resided in the Bellaire area.
 He attended the Emery/Weiner School.

 Career

 Basketball

 While recovering from his injury, Berry started competing in wheelchair basketball, where he quickly became one of the best young wheelchair athletes in the United States.
 He led his TIRR Memorial Hermann Hotwheels team to three national titles and one national softball title.
 This success led him to receive a scholarship to play division 1 wheelchair basketball at the University of Alabama.
 In January 2020, he won the inaugural Houston Sports Insperity Inspiration Award.

 In 2022, Berry started training for the 2024 Summer Paralympics with his teammates from the University of Alabama.
+On March 30, 2024, he was named to Team USA's roster to compete at the 2024 Summer Paralympics.